-ETC and prepaid wireless E9-1-1 charge funds are used to pay for equipment and software purchase and installation, operating costs directly related to an emergency telephone service, costs for emergency telephone notification for emergency medical dispatch services, for the monthly recurring charges billed by the service supplier for the emergency telephone service, and for other 9-1-1 related costs authorized under C.R.S. § 29-11-104(2).
-JCECA also pays for emergency notification to citizens during emergent situations.
+In 2019 ETC and prepaid wireless E9-1-1 charge funds were used to pay for equipment and software purchase and installation, operating costs directly related to emergency telephone service, costs for emergency telephone notification, for the monthly recurring charges billed by the service supplier for the emergency telephone service, and for other 9-1-1 related costs authorized under C.R.S. § 29-11-104(2).